AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-launch-destinations.md

 # Adobe Launch destinations {#adobe-launch-destinations}

-Launch is the next-generation of tag management capabilities from Adobe.
+Adobe Launch is the next-generation of tag management capabilities from Adobe.
 Launch gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.
+Read more in the [Adobe Launch documentation](https://docs.adobe.com/content/help/en/launch/using/overview.html).

 ## How Launch extensions work

 Launch extensions forward event data to several types of destinations.
+This is a simpler type of integration with destination platforms, as it only forwards raw event data.
 Other types of destinations in Adobe Real-time CDP capture event data, combine it with other data sources, apply segmentation, and export segments and qualified profiles to destinations.

 ![Adobe Launch extensions compared to other destinations](/help/rtcdp/destinations/assets/launch-and-other-destinations.png)

+## Benefits of using Adobe Launch extensions

+Adobe Launch is free for existing Experience Cloud customers.
+Adobe Launch simplifies tag deployment on your website via easy-to-use extensions that you can install, configure, update, and delete.
+Adobe Launch has a small footprint on your website and allows you to keep your pages loading quickly.

+You can create rules that determine when to forward event data to extensions.
+This is a powerful functionality, which enables you to forward event data only in certain situations as opposed to sending event data on every interaction.
+For more information, read about rules in the [Adobe Launch documentation](https://docs.adobe.com/help/en/launch/using/reference/manage-resources/rules.html).

+## Example use cases for Adobe Launch extensions

+Example use cases for using Launch extensions:

+* You can send website or native app data to Facebook via the Facebook pixel extension.
+Facebook Pixel indicates which parts of your site or app a visitor navigated to, forwards that information to Facebook, and you can retarget your visitor via Facebook
+* You can forward event data from your websites and apps into Google Analytics to analyze and make decisions based off that data
+* You could turn on a client-side chatbox app at the right time based on how the user is interacting with the page, according to rules you set up in Adobe Launch.

+## Extension categories

 Launch extensions can be grouped into the following categories: